 Transparency

-Documents submitted for meetings of the group shall be transmitted to the European Parliament in accordance with the provisions of the Framework Agreement.The principle of originator consent and the rules on forwarding of confidential information provided in Annex II to the Framework Agreement shall be observed when transmitting documents of a confidential nature to the European parliament.
+Documents submitted for meetings of the group shall be transmitted to the European Parliament in accordance with the provisions of the Framework Agreement.The principle of originator consent and the rules on forwarding of confidential information provided in Annex II to the Framework Agreement shall be observed when transmitting documents of a confidential nature to the European Parliament.
+The same rules shall apply for transmission of documents to the Council.

-The Commission will publish all relevant documents (such as agendas, minutes and participants’ submissions) either in the Register of Commission Expert Groups and Other Similar Entities (hereinafter referred to as "Register) or via a link from the Register to a dedicated website, where information can be found.Exceptions to publication shouldbe foreseen where disclosure of a document would undermine the protection of a public or private interest as defined in Article 4 of Regulation (EC) No 1049/2001.
+The Commission will publish all relevant documents (such as agendas, minutes, and participants’ submissions) either on the Register of Commission Expert Groups and Other Similar Entities (hereinafter referred to as "Register) or via a link from the Register to a dedicated website, where information can be found.Exceptions to publication shouldbe foreseen where it is considered by the Commission that disclosure of a document would undermine the protection of a public or private interest as defined in Article 4 of Regulation (EC) No 1049/2001.

 The group’s deliberations are confidential.